Jinaisrz/final_paper/BOLGS.md

 if(state1!=2||(transX(keypoint[0])>950&&transY(keypoint[1])>43&&transY(keypoint[1])<593))
 if(transX(keypoint[0])>107+width/2&&transX(keypoint[0])<950+width/2)

+At the same time, it is necessary to control the generation of particles, and use slice(0, system.articles.length/3) to reserve the first third of the particle reserve to control the total number.

 It's a neighbourhood tech judgement that's also got a limit, for the overall effect so I've turned it off.

 <img width="1198" alt="截屏2023-11-22 20 17 50" src="https://github.com/Jinaisrz/final_paper/assets/115119995/59f45a8a-f9a7-48cc-8ff0-c0d224cc90ad">